Undocumented immigrants a drag on state, lawmakers says

 Thursday, June 21, 2007

-Oklahoma’s tough anti-illegal immigration law starts with the assertion that illegal immigration is causing an economic hardship in the state.
+Oklahoma’s tough anti-illegal immigration law starts with the assertion that undocumented immigration is causing an economic hardship in the state.

-The bill’s author, state Rep. Randy Terrill, R-Moore, said he stands by that and believes that economists’ claims that illegal immigrants’ labor helps the economy is a “bunch of baloney.”
+The bill’s author, state Rep. Randy Terrill, R-Moore, said he stands by that and believes that economists’ claims that undocumented immigrants’ labor helps the economy is a “bunch of baloney.”

 Some of what he offers as facts, however, can be challenged.